Best Workflow & Productivity Tools for Vibe Coding (2026)

 What about privacy with dictation tools?

-Wispr Flow documents a Privacy Mode that provides zero data retention when enabled, and they also state transcription happens in the cloud for speed and accuracy.
-If you’re working with sensitive material, read the vendor docs and decide what you will never dictate.
+Treat it like any other AI tool.
+Wispr Flow documents a Privacy Mode with zero data retention when enabled.
+Lemon AI has its own privacy controls.
+If you're working with sensitive material, read the vendor docs and decide what you will never dictate.